LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/bonus-mission.rst

 #. **Pilot**: ``pull`` in the changes that Control pushed, including the resolved
    merge conflicts.

 Merge conflicts are a part of the process of team development.
-Resolve them carefully in order to avoid bugs in your code.
+Resolve them to avoid bugs in your code.

 Avoiding Conflicts
 ^^^^^^^^^^^^^^^^^^